 Art therapy is beneficial for three main reasons.

 First of all, it can enhance memory.
 Let's think about it, art activates multiple parts of the brain.
 It can add memory recall and cognitive function.
-Besides the stimulation of Neural Pathways it also create tangible memories.
+Besides the stimulation of Neural Pathways, it also creates tangible memories.
 It helps individuals connect with their past and experiences.

 Secondly, art activities are a way to communicate.
-It's perfectly tailored for individuals with Alzheimer's that have difficulty expressing themselves verbally, art provides a non-verbal outlet for emotions and feelings.
+It's perfectly tailored for individuals with Alzheimer's who have difficulty expressing themselves verbally; art provides a non-verbal outlet for emotions and feelings.

 Lastly, finishing a piece of art creates a sense of Accomplishment.
 Completing art projects fosters a sense of achievement, boosting self-esteem and confidence.